Sbsantosh8/AccuKnox_Task/README.md

 ```

 Here, if signals were asynchronous, <br>
-the "After Saving...." log would appear immediately after "Before Saving ...", without waiting for the signal handler to finish.<br>
+the "After Saving...." log would appear immediately after "Before Saving ...", <br>
+without waiting for the signal handler to finish.<br>

 But since the signals are synchronous, the signal handler runs to completion before the "After Saving...." message is logged.